jdm9908/assignment_3/README.md

 First I fetch about 5000 records from EIA API.
 Then I clean out the junk data like zero generation and summary records.
 After that I group everything by plant and merge it with the CSV database.
 The program asks you if you want to filter by specific states or regions before processing.
 Finally I calculate capacity factors and send batches to DeepSeek for analysis.

-## 🎯 Extra Credit Feature: Geographic Filtering
+## Geographic Filtering

-The program now lets you choose what to analyze:
+The program lets you choose what to analyze:
 - **All states** - Process everything (1100+ plants)
 - **Specific states** - Enter state codes like "CA, TX, NY"
 - **Census regions** - Pick Northeast, Midwest, South, or West